jbroadway/docs/docs/2020.1/studio/getting-started/installing-flipside.md

 Flipside uses [OBS Studio](https://obsproject.com/download) and its [obs-websocket](https://github.com/Palakis/obs-websocket/releases) plugin to capture video output, including live streaming to YouTube, Twitch, and others.

-For more information, see [[recording a show / editing your show / Setting up OBS Studio]].
+For more information, see [[studio / tutorials / recording a show / editing your show / Setting up OBS Studio]].

 ### Windows Media Feature Pack